 Open positions – Project management, quality management and technical management positions are filled by Schnitzer Group employees on an as-needed basis.

-Flexibility – In the course of the project, open positions in quality assurance (quality officers and auditors), sought-after technology experts (e.g. machine set-up, plastic sprue) and positions for those responsible for components are filled based on need and on the specific specialty.
+Flexibility – In the course of the project, open positions in quality assurance (quality officers and auditors), sought-after technology experts (e.g. machine set-up, injection molding) and positions for those responsible for components are filled based on need and on the specific specialty.

 Hands-on experience – All Schnitzer employees have real-world experience and specialized technical expertise.
 They have strong communication skills and project-specific hands-on experience.